RishavMz/Competitive_Programming_Bot/README.md

 # Codeforces_bot

-A discord bot to get information about upcoming contests and view rating changes along with custom ranklists
+A discord bot to get information about upcoming contests and view rating changes along with custom ranklists This bot uses the API feature provided by codeforces

 ###
 COMMAND LIST:
 #